-Several phase I/II trials have investigated anti-PD-(L)1 in combination with either anti-CTLA-4-blocking cytotoxic T-lymphocyte antigen-4 (CTLA-4)-or anti- T-cell immunore-ceptor with Ig and ITIM (TIGIT)-blocking TIGIT domains-in advanced CC.
-TIGIT is an inhibitory target molecule expressed on T cells and natural killer cells [31].
+Several phase I/II trials investigated anti-PD-(L)1 in combination with anti-CTLA-4 blocking cytotoxic T-lymphocyte antigen-4 (CTLA-4) or anti-TIGIT blocking T-cell immunoreceptor with Ig and ITIM domains (TIGIT) in advanced CC.
+TIGIT is an inhibitory target molecule expressed in T cells and natural killer cells (31).

-CheckMate 358 is an open-label, multicohort phase I/II trial that evaluated the efficacy of nivolumab, alone or in combination with ipilimumab, in patients with virus-related tumors [32].
+CheckMate 358 is an open-label, multicohort phase I/II trial that evaluated the efficacy of nivolumab, alone or in combination with ipilimumab, in patients with virus-related tumors (32).
 Patients with HPV-negative tumors were excluded from the study.
-The CC cohort enrolled patients with r/m SCC of the cervix and up to two prior systemic therapies.
+The CC cohort enrolled patients with r/m SCC of the cervix and up to two previous systemic therapies.
 Patients were randomized into three groups: nivolumab monotherapy 240 mg, nivolumab plus ipilimumab every six weeks (Nivo 3 mg/kg + Ipi 1 mg/kg), and nivolumab plus ipilimumab every three weeks for four cycles, followed by nivolumab every two weeks (Nivo 1 mg/kg + Ipi 3 mg/kg).
-According to preliminary
+According to preliminary findings, nivolumab showed durable anti-tumor responses, and the combination of nivolumab and ipilimumab showed promising clinical activity as well.
+Nivolumab monotherapy yielded an ORR of 26%, mPFS of 5.1 months, and mOS of 21.6 months.
+The two combination arms showed ORRs of 31% (Nivo3 + Ipi1) and 40% (Nivo1 + Ipi3), with the Nivo1 + Ipi3 arm achieving the longest mPFS of 7.2 months and mOS of 24.7 months, but also more pronounced toxicity.